OpenBuildings/jam-auth/README.md

 # Jam driver for Kohana Auth

-This is a Kohana Auth driver, for Jam, however it adds some more functionality that is absent in Auth ORM module, namely the ability to login / logout with different services, such as twitter, facebook and google.
-The service infrastructure is there, however only the facebook service is implemented.
+This is a Kohana Auth driver, for Jam, however it adds some more functionality that is absent in Auth ORM module, namely the ability to login / logout with different services, such as Twitter, Facebook and Google.
+The service infrastructure is there, however only the Facebook service is implemented.

 ## Installation

 Enable the module in your **bootstrap.php**:

+	DOCROOT/bootstrap.php
 	Kohana::modules(array(
 		'jam-auth' => MODPATH.'jam-auth',
 		// ...
 	));

-In your config/auth.php file:
+	APPPATH/config/auth.php
 	return array(
 		'driver' => 'jam'